nwang00/Identifying-the-combinatorial-control-of-signal-dependent-transcription-factors/Error_model/ReadMe.md

 ```

 ### Results
 Inferring data uncertainty for timecourse RNA-seq takes time.
-For the tested example, user should explect to take couple of hours to obtain the results.
+For the tested example, user should expect to take couple of hours to obtain the results.

 After the completion of running the program, the program will return the inferred data uncertainty to a output text file (`Inferred_uncertainly_level.txt`).
 ```